kuldeepyadavky/docker-elk-stack/README.md

    # Check Logstash health
    curl -f http://localhost:9600/_node/pipelines || echo "Health check failed"

+### Medium Link
+For a detailed explanation and additional insights, you can read the full blog post on Medium: [Dockerizing the ELK Stack: A Comprehensive Guide to Automating ElasticSearch Setup](https://kuldeepyadavky.medium.com/dockerizing-the-elk-stack-a-comprehensive-guide-to-automating-elasticsearch-setup-de32da40d162)

 ### Configuration
    Update environment variables in the .env file to configure passwords, cluster name, and other settings.